 Your email doesn’t have to be on your website’s domain name

 Using personal emails on company websites also makes sense with serial entrepreneurs, bloggers, affiliate marketers and online entrepreneurs.
-If you have ten websites that all generate a significant income for you, and you want everyone to be able to reach you.
+Let’s say you are a website investor and have ten websites that all generate a significant income for you.
+Let’s also say for some crazy reason that you want everyone to be able to reach you.
 Surely, you can create emails on all ten domain names, and have them redirect to your best email address.
 Then later, you reply from that email address so that it appears like you are answering them from the address where the email came in (check “Send mail as” in a paragraph below).
-But here it also makes sense to use that same best email address on all ten websites, such as email@example.com
+But here it also makes sense to use that same best email address on all ten websites, such as firstname.lastname@example.org

 Which prefix do I choose for my best email address?